TheMostVexingParse/iwdtechathon2024/README.md

 ## Usage

-* First, you must upload the extension file to Google plugins and pin it to access.
+* First, you have to turn on the developer mode for chrome extensions and add the extension folder by using the "load an unpacked extension" option.
+It is recommended to have it pinned to make accessing easier.

-* Secondly, you need to run main.py
+* Secondly, you need to run main.py to initialize flask server
   ```bash
   python main.py
   ```